Admissions

 A: Please consult the Graduate School’s FAQs page.

 A: No, we are not budgeted to cover your expenses.
+We host a virtual event for admitted students who can’t attend the open house in person.

-Q: When is Orientation?
+Q: When is orientation?

 Q: When does the program start?

-A: Classes begin on Wednesday, August 24, 2022.
+A: Classes begin on Wednesday, August 26, 2026.

 Q: Where can I find an academic calendar?